darobin/web-schema/README.md

 be either just the string name of a fundamental type, or a full-fledged type definition.
 If none of the types match, then the validation fails.

+### Date

+This type describes a date.
+It is captured in JSON as a string that needs to match: `YYYY-MM-DD`.

+Example schema:

+    {
+        "type":         "date"
+    ,   "description":  "Date"
+    }

+It currently takes no additional constraints, but it likely will in the future.

+### Time

+This type describes a time without associated time zone information.
+It is captured in JSON as a string that needs to match: `HH:MM:SS.SSS` where the seconds are optional and the second fragments can have between one and three digits.

+Example schema:

+    {
+        "type":         "time"
+    ,   "description":  "Time"
+    }

+It currently takes no additional constraints, but it likely will in the future.

 ### Datetime Local

 This type describes a date and time without associated time zone information.
-It is captured in JSON as a string that needs to match: YYYY-MM-DDTHH:MM:SS.SSS where the seconds are optional and the second fragments can have between one and three digits.
+It is captured in JSON as a string that needs to match: `YYYY-MM-DDTHH:MM:SS.SSS` where the seconds are optional and the second fragments can have between one and three digits.

 Example schema:

     {
         "type":         "datetime-local"
-    ,   "description":  "Date"
+    ,   "description":  "Date and time"
     }

 It currently takes no additional constraints, but it likely will in the future.